Date: 1st December 2020

-When cybercrime has increased by over 600% in the last twelve months, why are we still so bad at analysing the risks to our lives and our businesses?
+With cybercrime on the increase why are we still so bad at analysing the risks to our lives and our businesses?

 Risk Management – the oldest profession